 Step 1 - Am I eligible to apply?

-The UC San Diego School of Medicine will consider applications from U.S. citizens, permanent residents of the U.S., DACA recipients, and international applicants.
+The UC San Diego School of Medicine will consider applications from U.S. citizens, permanent residents of the U.S. (green card holders), and DACA recipients.
+Applicants that do not satisfy one of these three eligibility requirements will not be considered.

 It is recommended that students enter medical school after four years of undergraduate study; the absolute minimum requirement is attendance for three academic years at an accredited college of arts and sciences, with at least one full year at an accredited 4-year institution in the United States.
-Students who have attended a foreign school must have completed at least one year of study at a four-year college in the United States (undergraduate or graduate level) prior to applying.
+Students who have attended a foreign school must have completed at least one year of study at a four-year college in the United States prior to applying.
+Exceptions may be made for students from Canadian schools - please contact firstname.lastname@example.org to inquire.

 - One academic year (2 semesters or 3 quarters) of college-level Biology